 If you can easily pronounce and identify every ingredient in your lipstick, deodorant, and nail polish, then you should be able to do the same for your self-tanner.
-While most products on the market do still include chemical tongue-twisters, trust that you can have an effective bronze glow without synthetic, potentially bad-for-you formulas.
+While most products on the market do still include chemical tongue-twisters, trust that you can have an effective glow without synthetic, potentially bad-for-you formulas.

 Here's the thing: Most self-tanners have to include at least one crazy-sounding chemical, dihydroxyacetone (DHA).
 It's a colorless compound created through microbial fermentation that reacts with the amino acids in your skin to reveal that temporary bronzed hue — but it's considered to be safe, posing zero health risks to the consumer (even according to EU standards).
 Plus, coating your skin in a chemical that eventually washes off is a whole lot better than baking in UV rays, right?